Simply LaKita

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.

-Keyword baked beans recipe, southern baked beans
+Keyword baked beans recipe, southern baked beans, southern baked beans recipe

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!